trelo-bifteki/www.trelobifteki.com/src/assets/posts/jest-vue-typescript.md

 internet using all technologies mentioned above together.
 I will also mention all parts where it took me the most time to find a solution.

+I will also use real examples from the code I developed for my own website.

 ## Eslint configuration

 I am usually using the following rulesets in eslint: